goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 > "First, our \[locally nameless\] presentation is transparent: the proofs closely follow their informal equivalents.
 Second the overheads of the approach are low: we do not need manual proofs of freshness side-conditions nor reasoning about alpha-equivalence ...
 At the same time, there is no need for external tools, and the style works in any general purpose theorem prover (although we found Coq to be well-suited to the task)."

 Another advantage of using a locally nameless definition of $\lambda$-terms is a better readability of such terms, compared to equivalent de Bruijn terms.
-We therefore chose the locally nameless approach for one of our mechanizations and put these claims to test in \cref{chap:compIsa}.
+We decided to put these claims to test in  \cref{chap:compIsa} of this thesis and therefore chose the locally nameless approach for one of our mechanizations.

 ###Higher-Order approaches

 Unlike concrete approaches to formalizing the $\lambda$-calculus, where the notion of binding and substitution is defined explicitly in the host language, higher-order formalizations use the function space of the implementation language, which handles binding.
-HOAS, or higher-order abstract syntax [@pfenning88, @harper93], is a framework for defining logics based on the simply typed $\lambda$-calculus. <!--A form of HOAS, introduced by @harper93, called the Logical Framework (LF) has been implemented as Twelf by @pfenning99, which has been previously used to encode the $\lambda$-calculus.-->
+HOAS, or higher-order abstract syntax [@pfenning88, @harper93], is a framework for defining logics based on the simply typed $\lambda$-calculus.
 Using HOAS for encoding the $\lambda$-calculus comes down to encoding binders using the meta-language binders.
 This way, the definitions of capture avoiding substitution or notion of $\alpha$-equivalence are offloaded onto the meta-language.
 As an example, take the following definition of terms of the $\lambda$-calculus in Haskell:

 ~~~{.haskell}